SMU Mustangs football: "Death Penalty" and decades of rebuilding (1987–2007)

-In 1987, SMU football became the first, and only, football program in collegiate athletic history to receive the "death penalty" for repeat violation of NCAA rules; that is, having a sports program fully terminated for a determined amount of time.
-SMU's football program was terminated for the 1987 season because the university was making approximately $61,000 in booster payments from 1985 to 1986.
-It later emerged that a slush fund had been used to pay players as early as the mid-1970s, and athletic officials had known about it as early as 1981.
+In 1987, SMU became the first and only football program in collegiate athletic history to receive the "death penalty" for repeated serious violations of NCAA rules.
+The NCAA forced SMU to cancel its football program for the 1987 season because the university had been paying some of the players—approximately $61,000 was paid from 1985 until 1986.
+It later emerged that SMU had been keeping a slush fund to pay players since as early as the mid-1970s and that athletic officials had known about it as early as 1981.

-SMU was eligible for the "death penalty" because it had been placed on probation in 1985 for recruiting violations.
-Since many potential student-athletes were poor, boosters would induce them to sign with SMU by offering them payments and expense coverage.
-Several key boosters and administration officials determined that it would not only be unethical to cut off those payments, but also potentially problematic as some boosters were contractually obligated to pay the athletes for the duration of their time at SMU.
-There was also the real potential of disgruntled football players "blowing the whistle" on SMU should the payments not continue.
-When the sanctions were handed down, SMU had three players – all seniors about to graduate – receiving payments.
-Not long afterward, SMU announced that its football team would stay shuttered for the 1988 season as well after school officials received indications that they wouldn't have enough experienced players to field a viable team, as most of the team had left the university and transferred to other institutions.
-Forrest Gregg, an SMU alum who was the head coach of the Green Bay Packers, was hired in 1988 to help rebuild the team.
-The decimation of the program meant that Gregg was left with an undersized and underweight lineup.
+SMU was eligible for the "death penalty" because it had already violated recruiting rules, and had been placed on probation in 1985.
+Since many potential student-athletes came from lower socio-economic backgrounds, boosters had been inducing them to sign with SMU by offering them payments and expense coverage.
+Several key boosters and SMU officials deemed it unethical to discontinue payments once initiated, as some boosters had contractually agreed to fund certain athletes for their entire tenure at SMU.
+There was also the potential of disgruntled football players "blowing the whistle" on SMU should the payments be discontinued.
+When the sanctions were handed down, SMU had three players – all seniors close to graduation – receiving payments.
+Not long afterward, SMU announced that football was canceled for the 1988 season as well after school officials received indications that there would be too few experienced players at the school to field a viable team, as most of the team had left the university and transferred to other institutions.
+Forrest Gregg, an SMU alumnus who had been the head coach of the Green Bay Packers, Cleveland Browns, as well as the Cincinnati Bengals who he coached to a Super Bowl appearance, was hired in 1988 to help rebuild the team.
+The two-year gap in the program meant that Gregg had to begin with an undersized and underweight lineup.